 Your customer makes their final purchase decision on the full cart page.
 This is their last stop (Well, almost last stop, there is still the Review Page) before proceeding to the checkout.
 The role of the shopping cart now becomes doubly important.
 The shopping cart functions as a tool to organize your shopper’s items.
-But when they are done looking for items they want, the shopping carts sole function is now to lead the customers to pay for the items.
+But when they are done looking for items they want, the shopping cart’s sole function is now to lead the customers to pay for the items.

 It is important that this page provides a clear summary of items to be purchased.
 Your shopping cart designing team should include the following relevant information:

 Allow your customers to easily edit their orders on the shopping cart page itself.
 They should not be removed from the cart or redirected back to the product page when editing orders.
-You should keep them on the shopping cart page at all cost.
+You should keep them on the shopping cart page at all costs.

-There are two common ways to do this in the shopping cart page design.
+There are two common ways to do this in the eCommerce shopping cart design.
 One is through inline editing and the other is via a pop-up screen.
 The product image and details should be updated to reflect any changes made by the user.

 Coupon code fields are those little form boxes that you find near the mini shopping cart.
-It is a portal for customers to input a product or store specific coupon codes.
+It is a portal for customers to input a product or store-specific coupon codes.
 These codes are normally for discounts or free items.

 Put yourself in the customer’s shoes.
 You are idly shopping and when you are about to checkout you see this shiny and empty coupon code field.
 Unfortunately, you don’t have a coupon code.
 You might say “Surely this is a mistake, I SHOULD have a coupon code because the shopping cart page is asking for MY coupon code”